Grants

 Services EU

-Our clients include the European Commission, the European Parliament, Ministries, the European Institute for Gender Equality (EIGE) and the World bank.
+Our clients include the European Commission, the European Parliament, ministries, the European Institute for Gender Equality (EIGE) and the OECD.

 Mag.a Renate Haupfleisch